Frequently Asked Questions • Akea

 - Fermentation enhances the synergy of the ingredients and delivers enhanced health benefits.
 Fermentation improves the body’s ability to absorb and assimilate nutrients (bioavailability) and introduces probiotics, the good bacteria essential for healthy digestion.

-- The complexity of the whole-foods matrix in Essentials enhances the ability of the genome to adapt to changes in the environment.
+- The complexity of the whole-foods matrix in Akea enhances the ability of the genome to adapt to changes in the environment.

 - The herbal elements can help modulate the inflammatory system.